 - Start to build their medical careers

 Audience and Accreditation

-Audience: Medical faculty, however the skills taught are relevant for medical students and all clinicians.
+Audience: Medical students, however, many of the skills taught may be relevant for all clinicians.

 A letter of completion for 0.25 hours is available.